 An associate is an entity over which the Group has significant influence and that is neither a subsidiary nor a joint arrangement.
-Significant influence is the power to participate in the financial and operating policy decisions of the investee but not control or joint control over those policies.
+Significant influence is the power to participate in the financial and operating policy decisions of the investee but is not control or joint control over those policies.
+The Group discontinues the use of the equity method from the date when the investment ceases to be an associate.